aws/aws-parallelcluster/cli/stepfunctions/README.md

 Specifies the job configuration file to use.
 This will be used to package your jobs for use in the Step Function.

 ## Optional Arguments

+### `--config` or `-c`

+Specifies the CfnCluster configuration file to use.
+This will be utilized by the step function to deploy user defined clusters.
+For more information on how to configure CfnCluster visit the [CfnCluster Documentation](http://cfncluster.readthedocs.io/en/latest/getting_started.html#configuring-cfncluster).

 ### `--region` or `-r`